-Responsibilities will include: intake interviews; brief individual, couples, and group therapy; triage and crisis coverage; diagnostic assessment; treatment planning; documentation of clinical work; professional consultation; provision of supervision to a practicum student.
+Description: Responsibilities will include: intake interviews; brief individual therapy, couples, and group therapy; triage and crisis coverage; diagnostic assessment; treatment planning; documentation of clinical work; professional consultation; provision of supervision to a practicum student.

 Compensation: Annual Salary of $40,000 plus medical, dental and vision benefits.

-Training: Supervision will provided in accordance with residency requirements in Oregon.
+Training: Supervision will be provided in accordance with residency requirements in Oregon.

 Ph.
 D. or Psy.
 D. in Clinical or Counseling Psychology from an APA-accredited program.
 Degree must be conferred by start date.

 Successful completion of an APPIC-accredited internship.

 A demonstrated commitment to promoting and enhancing diversity.

 Incumbents must successfully complete a Criminal Background Check and be deemed fit for duty at placement and while serving in the position.

 Completion of an internship in an APA-accredited counseling center.